 Hip dips vs. no hip dips workout results: There is nothing wrong with hip dips, and you shouldn't attempt to get rid of them because they are merely a typical component of the human body.
 You will most likely get hip dips based on your genetics and bone structure, and I don't think hip dips are any amount of exercise or lifestyle changes that can eliminate fat hip dips.
 Instead of going for weight-loss exercises, you would be better off focusing on strength and stability exercises.

 Hip dips are natural indentations in the hip bones that need not be treated by a doctor unless pain is associated.
 If there is pain involved, hip dips may require medical attention.
 The depth of one's hip dips varies from person to person, yet everybody has hip dips.
-Hip dips are brought on by the nature of your skeleton but may be alleviated by performing squats, hip thrusts, abduction exercises for the hips, and hip extensions.
+The nature of your skeleton brings on Hip dips but may be alleviated by performing squats, hip thrusts, abduction exercises for the hips, and hip extensions.